SarthakU/DailyProgrammer/Ruby/Readme.md

 Program will ask the user's name, age, and reddit username, have it tell them the information back and log this information.

 <h2>
-  <a href="https://github.com/SarthakU/DailyProgrammer/blob/master/Ruby/Daily132_easy/GreatestCommonDiviser.rb">User Info</a>
+  <a href="https://github.com/SarthakU/DailyProgrammer/blob/master/Ruby/Daily132_easy/GreatestCommonDiviser.rb">Greatest Common Divisor</a>
 </h2>
-Find greatest common diviser of two numbers
+Find greatest common divisor of two numbers